virtual-labs/exp-error-detection-correction-iiith/experiment/theory.md

 ## 1 &nbsp;&nbsp; Standard array decoding

 The decoding consists of estimating the transmitted codeword corresponding to the given received vector.
-Standard array decoding is a method for decoding linear block codes when the noise is introduced by the binary symmetric channel (BSC) with cross-over probability $p$, denoted by BSC$(p)$.
+Standard array decoding is a method for decoding linear block codes when the noise is introduced by the binary symmetric channel (BSC) with cross-over probability $p$, denoted by BSC $(p)$.
 For a detailed description of standard array decoding, please refer [1] (Chapter 4, Section 3.5).
-We shall next briefly discuss how to construct a standard array corresponding to the given linear block code $\mathcal{C}(n,k)$ and then discuss how to decode the given received vector $\mathbf{y} \in \mathbb{F}_2^n$ using it. <br />
+We shall next briefly discuss how to construct a standard array corresponding to the given linear block code $\mathcal{C}(n,k)$ and then discuss how to decode the given received vector $\mathbf{y} \in \mathbb{F}_2^n$ using it.
 Let $\mathbf{v}_1, \mathbf{v}_2, \ldots, \mathbf{v}_{2^k}$ be the set of codewords of the given code $\mathcal{C}(n,k)$.
 A codeword is chosen randomly and transmitted over the BSC to get the received vector $\mathbf{y} \in \mathbb{F}_2^n$.
 Note that for the BSC$(p)$, $\mathbf{y}$ can be any vector in $\mathbb{F}_2^n$, irrespective of  the transmitted codeword.
 The core idea of standard array construction consists of dividing all possible $2^n$ vectors into $2^k$ disjoint subsets such that there is exactly one codeword in each subset.
 Thus the given vector $\mathbf{y}$ can be associated with the unique codeword that lies in the same subset as that of $\mathbf{y}$ and in standard array decoding, $\mathbf{y}$ is decoded to this codeword.

 ![alt text](https://github.com/Madhura25-96/Exp-4-Standard-Array/blob/main/Stanndard_array_general.png)
 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Figure&nbsp;1: A general structure of the standard array